Elections

 • one (1) Academic Staff Member – Macquarie Law School

-The number of nominations do not exceed the number of positions vacant for the following and the Deputy Returning Officer declared the following persons elected unopposed:
+At the close of nominations on Wednesday 2 April 2025 at 3.00 pm, the number of nominations did not exceed the number of positions vacant for the following and the Deputy Returning Officer declared the following persons elected unopposed:

 • Dr Stefan Solomon as the Academic Staff Member from the School of Communication, Society and Culture on the Faculty of Arts Faculty Board; and